 But applying for a green card isn't required.
 Some fiances use this visa simply to enter the U.S. and get married, after which the couple lives in the non-U.S. citizen's home country, or somewhere else.
 As the spouse of a U.S. citizen, of course, the former fiance can always apply for a U.S. green card.

 Once the petition is submitted, USCIS will review it for completeness.
-Assuming the citizen didn't forget to include something, he or she will, within a few weeks, receive a Form I-797 Notice of Action acknowledging receipt of the petition.
+Assuming the citizen didn't forget to include something, he or she will, within a few weeks, receive a USCIS Form I-797 Notice of Action acknowledging receipt of the petition.

 The last step in the process is for the fiance to attend an interview at the U.S. consulate.
-This doesn't happen on a walk-in basis -- the consulate will send an appointment notice.
+This doesn't happen on a walk-in basis; the consulate will send an appointment notice.

 Once the fiancé enters the United States, the marriage must take place within 90 days from the date of entry.
-But if you plan to apply for a green card, it's worth getting married early on in these 90 days, so that you'll have time to get the official marriage certificate and prepare your other paperwork for Adjustment of Status before the K-1 visa runs out.
+But if you plan to apply for a green card, it's worth getting married early on during these 90 days, so that you'll have time to get the official marriage certificate and prepare your other paperwork for Adjustment of Status before the K-1 visa runs out.

 To learn about about the adjustment of status process, check out the following pages:

-Engagement to a U.S. citizen does not necessarily mean that the foreign fiancé is entitled to a K1 visa.
+Engagement to a U.S. citizen does not necessarily mean that the foreign fiancé is entitled to a K-1 visa.
 An experienced U.S. immigration attorney can guide you through the entire process make sure it goes smoothly and quickly (or, as quickly as possible given the bureaucracy you're dealing with).